 Since 1 January 2017, in order to increase transparency and comparability, every consumer receives corresponding product information sheets before the subscription to a Riester or Rürup contract.
 These information sheets are standardised and contain, along with details of individual charges, actual costs illustrating a reduction in yield ratio which should allow for a better comparison among products of the same risk type.
-Also enforced from this date are charges arising from changes by Riester or Rürup providers for contracts after 1 January 2017, now subject to hard caps such as distribution cost application to only 50% of the transferred subsidised capital179.
+Also enforced from this date are charges arising from changes by Riester or Rürup providers for contracts after 1 January 2017, now subject to hard caps such as distribution cost application to only 50% of the transferred subsidised capital204.

 Average effective costs are not available for the periods under review within this study, hence for our calculations we only consider two types of charges at our disposal: acquisition and administrative charges.
-For the years 2016 and 2017, Assekurata180 calculated average http://www.bundesfinanzministerium.de/Content/DE/Monatsberichte/2013/07/Inhalte/Kapitel-3-Analysen/3-4-die-gefoerderte-private-altersvorsorge.html (Accessed on 17 July 2018).
+For the years 2016 and 2017, Assekurata205 calculated average effective costs of about 0.8%206 per year, which would lead to a heavier charge burden than what our calculations can capture.